tomekw/cdeps/README.md

 3 tests, 3 assertions, 0 failures.
 ```

-## Building a self-contained JAT, a.k.a. uberjar
+## Building a self-contained JAR, a.k.a. uberjar
 Presume, we would like to print example calculations to the console.
 Let's add the code to do that:
 ```clojure
 ;; src/main/clojure/com/tomekw/cdeps/core.clj